Nikon D7500 vs P900

 Of the two cameras under consideration, the Nikon D7500 features an APS-C sensor and the Nikon P900 a 1/2.3-inch sensor.
 The sensor area in the P900 is 92 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 5.6.
 The sensor in the D7500 has a native 3:2 aspect ratio, while the one in the P900 offers a 4:3 aspect.

 With 20.7MP, the D7500 offers a higher resolution than the P900 (15.9MP), but the D7500 nevertheless has larger individual pixels (pixel pitch of 4.22μm versus 1.33μm for the P900) due to its larger sensor.
-Moreover, the D7500 is a somewhat more recent model (by 2 years and 1 month) than the P900, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
-Coming back to sensor resolution, it should be mentioned that the P900 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.
+Moreover, the D7500 is a much more recent model (by 2 years and 1 month) than the P900, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.